NFontrodona/Lazyparser/doc/source/lazyparser.rst

 Lazyparser
 ==========

-Lazyparser is a small module that automate the creation of command-line interfaces.
+Lazyparser is a small module that automates the creation of command-line interfaces.
 For this purpose, it uses `argparse <https://docs.python.org/3.5/library/argparse.html>`_ developped by Steven J. Bethard.

 Examples